 Master of Public Administration Academic Policies

-No student carrying two incomplete ("I") grades, either of which has been extended over one semester, may enroll in additional course work without the written consent of the MPA program coordinator.
-No degree will be conferred on a student who has an unresolved incomplete grade remaining on his or her transcript.
+No student carrying two incomplete ("I") marks, either of which has been extended over one semester, may enroll in additional course work without the written consent of the MPA program coordinator.
+No degree will be conferred on a student who has an unresolved incomplete mark remaining on his or her transcript.

 No student enrolled in the MPA program and no non-degree student taking MPA courses may repeat courses for credit in an attempt to improve a grade.

 MPA students who have been regularly admitted and whose academic performance is unsatisfactory will be subject to the following:

 - Probation Student will be placed on probation for any of the following reasons:

 - Student's cumulative grade point average falls below 3.00.

 - Student earns a U or any other grade below C.

 - Student earns any third grade below a B (including U).